AlphaCloudX/GeneeCodeChecker/README.md

 From UOGuelphs SOCS policies this should be all good to use, this main.c file only contains the test case inputs and the expected outputs.
 You will not find code that answers any of the given requirements here.

-If there are any issues or potential errors, my discord is @alphacloudx, just send a friend request and Ill try to accept asap, my instagram is also @michael_czomko also with msg requests open or just let me know through github by pull requests etc.
+If there are any issues or potential errors, my discord is @alphacloudx, just send a friend request and Ill try to accept asap, you can find me on Instagram and send me a msg(msg requests are open) or you can also let me know through github by pull requests etc.

 ## Setting Up The Workspace